daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Looks for Trouble

-You’re a scrapper and love a good fight.
+You're a scrapper and love a good fight.

 * Tier 1: Fists of Fury
 * Tier 1: Wound Tender